American IG: Legacy

 On the eve of World War II, IG Farben, the German chemical conglomerate, was among the largest manufacturing enterprises in the world and exercised extraordinary economic and political clout in Nazi Germany and abroad.
 During the war it became the principal source for Zyklon B, the pesticide used in German concentration camps to murder their victims.
 From 1942 to 1945, the company used slave labor from Nazi concentration camps.
 After 1945, three former members of the board of governors of American IG were tried and convicted as German war criminals.

 In the United States IG Farben's power was broken by the Justice Department even before the war started, and Assistant Attorney General, Thurman Arnold played a prominent role in uncloaking the association of IG Farben's American affiliates with its parent company.
 After the United States entered the WWII, the Office of Alien Property Custodian starting from March 11, 1942, took control of all Nazi Germany-related assets in the country.

-In 1952, IG Farben was split into BASF, Bayer, and Hoechst.
+In 1952, IG Farben was split into Agfa, BASF, Bayer, and Hoechst.

 In 1965, the U.S. government sold General Aniline & Film, or GAF stock.

 As a result of its 1966 acquisition of Sawyer's, GAF went on to produce the View-Master, a children's toy, made today by Mattel's Fisher-Price division.
 GAF today still exists as GAF Materials Corporation, mainly as a manufacturer of asphalt and building materials.